sandeepkumar8713/javaapps/28_data_pipeline/04_teradata.md

 5. BYNET sends the data to the identified AMP.
 6. AMP uses the 32 bit Row hash to locate the row within its disk.
 7. If there is any record with same row hash, then it increments the uniqueness ID which is a 32 bit number.
 For new row hash, uniqueness ID is assigned as 1 and incremented whenever a record with same row hash is inserted.
-8. The combination of Row hash and Uniqueness ID is called as Row ID.
+8. The **combination of Row hash and Uniqueness ID is called as Row ID**.
 9. Row ID prefixes each record in the disk.
-10. Each table row in the AMP is logically sorted by their Row IDs.
+10. Each table row in the AMP is logically **sorted by their Row IDs**.

 **Single Table Join Index** : Single Table Join index allows to partition a large table based on the different primary index columns than the one from the base table.